TheNewEconomy/TNE-Bukkit/Docs/Configurations/Mobs.md

     #Whether or not mobs drop money on death.
     Enabled: true

+    #Whether or not to send a message stating how much money a player got for killing a mob
+    Message: true

     #Reward configurations for individual mobs
     #The configurations used for mobs that are not in vanilla MC or in your version of Bukkit
     Default:
         Enabled: true
         Reward: 10.00

     Bat:
         Enabled: true
         Reward: 10.00